Our ‘Drive for 5’

 Every ordinary share held by a shareholder is entitled to one vote at General Meetings of Celtic Shareholders, including the Annual General Meeting.
 Therefore, someone with five hundred shares has five hundred votes and someone with 1,000 shares has 1,000 votes and so on.

 There are no illusions as to the size of the challenge, however with effort and a collective response it is achievable.
-There is potential to tap into 17.5% of Celtic Shares held by ordinary individual shareholders, like you and me.
+There is potential to tap into these 17.5% of Celtic Shares held by ordinary individual shareholders.

 What is the Celtic Trust asking people to do?